-A Disciplinary Committee comprises at least 3 persons, who are nominated from CEA's disciplinary panel comprising practicing solicitors, architects, engineers or individuals from the real estate industry amongst others.
+A DC comprises at least 3 persons, who are nominated from the CEA Disciplinary Panel comprising practising solicitors, architects, engineers or individuals from the real estate industry amongst others.

-If a Respondent in a disciplinary case objects to the appointment of any Disciplinary Committee Member, he should immediately lodge his objection with the Secretary to Disciplinary Panel.
+If a Respondent in a disciplinary case objects to the appointment of any DC member, he should immediately lodge his objection with the Secretary to the Disciplinary Panel.

 A Respondent to disciplinary proceedings may be represented by a solicitor.
-If the Respondent has instructed a solicitor to represent him, the solicitor shall lodge or receive the necessary disciplinary proceedings documents.
+If the Respondent has instructed a solicitor to represent him, the solicitor shall lodge or receive the necessary disciplinary proceedings documents on the Respondent's behalf.
 The proceedings are not open to the public.

 CEA may commence disciplinary proceedings against a Respondent by lodging a Charge and Statement of Case with the Secretary to the Disciplinary Panel.

 The Secretary will then arrange for the Respondent to be served with the Charge and Statement of Case.
-If the Respondent is a salesperson, the Key Executive Officer of his Estate Agent will be notified of the proceedings.
+If the Respondent is a RES, the Key Executive Officer of his EA will be notified of the proceedings.

 A Respondent may upon service of the Charge and Statement of Case within the next 14 days either: